Bukama/flywaytest/README.md

 In this project I want to evaluate _Flyway_ for schema migrations.
 Goal is to find out if and how automatic migrations can be used having some real world requirements in mind like not using a local H2 database, but an Oracle database.
+Non-obvious requirements are listed in the [Requirements and Questions section](#requirements-and-questions).

-# Setup
+# Environment

+I want to evaluate a real world environment where you have multiple stages (DEV, TST, INT, PROD, maybe more).
+Each stage has one main schema, but especially on DEV level there are additional ones (one for each developer).

-I've created a local Oracle database using the official [Oracle 18 XE](https://www.oracle.com/database/technologies/xe-downloads.html) installer.
+For the evaluation I've created a local Oracle database using the official [Oracle 18 XE](https://www.oracle.com/database/technologies/xe-downloads.html) installer.
+Because I didn't want to spend too much time creating Oracle databases, I simulated different schemas by using different users (as each user gets an own schema automatically).

-The connection string is `jdbc:oracle:thin:@localhost:1522/xe`.
+The connection string of my local database is `jdbc:oracle:thin:@localhost:1521/xe`.

 ## Basic script
-Up to now the basic schema creation including defining the schema owner is done manually before starting with _Flyway_.
+Up to now the basic schema creation, including defining the `schema owner` as a simulation of a main schema, is done manually before starting with _Flyway_.

 ```sql